brunocs86/webservices/README.md

 webservices
 ===========

-Functions with description to how consume moodle and wordpress api
+This repository keeps the code, to consume moodle web services, and a simples tutorial to set up moodle to be able to use web services.